+Lock Server

+Robert Hirschfeld hirschfeld@windwardsolutions.com Jeff Eastman jeff@windwardsolutions.com

+28. July 1998

+Abstract

-In enterprise information systems based on a multi-tier distribution architecture, there are several clients working with shared resources.
+In enterprise information systems based on a two-tier distribution architecture, there are several clients working with shared resources.
 When designing such a system one must ensure that each client that accesses such shared resources does not interfere with other clients accessing and modifying the same resources.
-If the resource in question does not has a thread safe interface and/or it does not provide concurrency control mechanisms, a Lock Server attached to that shared source can help provide a controlled concurrent access which allows each client to work with a consistent view of the resource.
+If the resource in question does not have a thread safe interface and/or it does not provide concurrency control mechanisms, a Lock Server attached to that shared source can help provide controlled concurrent access which allows each client to work with a consistent view of the resource.
 This paper discusses the architecture of such a shared Lock Server.

+Name

+Lock Server

+Aliases

+Lock Manager

+Context

+You are developing an application for a distributed enterprise information system where some clients have to access or modify shared resources (Figure 1).

+You have decided to design your application based at least on a two-tier distribution architecture.
+One tier holds the resources that may be shared by several clients and another tier holds the clients themselves.

+Sometimes those shared resources do not provide any facilities to manage the concurrent access to them, or they do not provide an appropriate interface to their own concurrency control mechanism what makes it difficult to integrate them with the mechanism used by the clients (e.g. an operating system's file system or proprietary databases).